 These platforms are so big, that they do and undo China UX rules.
-The good news for those of you that prefer minimalistic design is that Tmall and JD seem to be moving away from the ultra cluttered layout for more breathing design.
+The good news for those of you that prefer minimalistic design is that Tmall and JD seem to be moving away from the ultra-cluttered layout for a more breathing design.

 3. Live chat & contact info & payment option for online shopping

 Website in China is rarely the place where consumers will convert but more an obligatory passage to check the authenticity of your brand/company and/or get the necessary information to go further into the potential transaction.

-Having a live chat available is something we suggest any business with a website in China.
+Having a live chat available is something we suggest for any business with a website in China.
 Chinese consumers appreciate getting instant answers to their questions.
 In fact, they are used to it, I would almost dare say spoiled by the biggest platforms that all offer instant messaging services to their users.
 Getting a live chat function on your website in China is a game-changer and can often make the difference between winning a customer or losing the attention of a visitor.

 If you have a shop or sell services directly through your site (additionally a WeChat mini-program would be preferable) make sure to have your customers favored methods of payment available: WeChat pay and Alipay.
 This will smoothen the transaction and make visitors less reluctant to convert.

 The vast majority of Chinese scroll the net on their phones and if your website in China is not optimized for smartphone usage, you will be losing a significant part of the business.

 Obviously, if you are doing B2B, and most leads contact you through desktop then the loss won’t be as terrible but keep in mind that just like Google, Baidu now favors mobile-friendly sites.
 When you design your website in China, just have done well, offering services for both desktop and mobile devices users.

 5. You need a China Internet-compatible website